NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Rage of Elements/Metal Wisp.md

 abilities_mid:
   - name: ""
   - name: "Accord Essence"
-    desc: "`pf2:r` (plant) **Trigger** An ally within 30 feet that benefited from the wisp's resonance in the last hour is targeted by an attack\n**Effect** The wisp detonates itself in a small elemental explosion.
+    desc: "`pf2:r` (plant) **Trigger** An ally within 30 feet that benefited from the wisp's resonance in the last hour is targeted by an attack\n* * *\n\n**Effect** The wisp detonates itself in a small elemental explosion.
 Allies within 30 feet that have benefited from the wisp's resonance in the last hour gain temporary Hit Points equal to half the wisp's current Hit Points.
-These temporary Hit Points last 1 hour.\nA wisp that uses this reaction is permanently destroyed, and it can be restored only by a [[Spells/Wish|Wish]] ritual or similarly powerful effect.
+These temporary Hit Points last 1 hour.\n\nA wisp that uses this reaction is permanently destroyed, and it can be restored only by a [[Spells/Wish|Wish]] ritual or similarly powerful effect.
 If an ability would prevent the wisp's destruction (for instance, if the wisp is summoned and would merely be dismissed), Accord Essence has no effect."

   - name: "Resonance"
-    desc: " (aura,metal) 30 feet.\nAll wisps vibrate at a frequency attuned to their element, resonating with and empowering all creatures and effects sharing that trait.
+    desc: " (aura,metal) 30 feet.\n\nAll wisps vibrate at a frequency attuned to their element, resonating with and empowering all creatures and effects sharing that trait.
 Creatures in the area gain a +1 status bonus to attack and damage rolls made with metal weapons or effects with the metal trait; a creature with the elemental and metal traits gains this bonus to all attack and damage rolls."

   - name: "Rust Cloud"
     desc: "  A metal wisp is constantly surrounded by a cloud of rust flakes that cause it to be [[Conditions/Concealed|Concealed]] from creatures more than 5 feet away from it."